Is Prague a great place to live as an expat?

 I’ve learned so much from living abroad.
 Before Prague, I lived in Ireland, Morocco, Vietnam, and Australia.
 Everywhere has its good and bad things.
 I’ve learned to be open-minded and accepting.

-Also, I’ve learned to embrace differences, but, especially in Prague, I’ve learned that we don’t all have to belong everywhere.
+Also, I’ve learned to embrace differences, but I’ve learned that we don’t all have to belong everywhere, especially in Prague.

-I’ve learned heaps about myself really, and I’ve learned how much I’m capable of more than anything else, and I think that’s an invaluable life lesson.
+I’ve learned heaps about myself, and I’ve learned how much I’m capable of more than anything else, and I think that’s an invaluable life lesson.

 More about Caitlin

-Caitlin grew up in the countryside of Vermont, USA, before heading off to college in Maryland.
-Since then, she’s earned her CELTA to teach English as a second language and with that has lived and worked in Ireland, Morocco, Vietnam, Australia, and the Czech Republic.
+Caitlin grew up in the countryside of Vermont, USA, before heading to college in Maryland.
+Since then, she’s earned her CELTA to teach English as a second language and has lived and worked in Ireland, Morocco, Vietnam, Australia, and the Czech Republic.

 She became an expat in 2011 and has never looked back.
 Caitlin loves riding horses and is a lover of all animals.
 She loves photography, though she’s still learning.